 This terracotta figure of a dog shows him standing in profile with his right foreleg raised over a small dish.
 The dog’s head faces forward.
 Although the dog’s fur is intricately rendered on the front, the back is smooth.
 The terracotta is hollow and rattles when shaken, thus leading us to believe it was a […]

-Meagan is a proud member of the Class of 2012 double-majoring in Civil Engineering and Archaeology with a minor in Classics.
-During the summer of 2011, she will travel to Greece to participate in the Nemea Field School through the University of California at Berkeley.
-Meagan will complete an honors thesis during her senior year of undergraduate study on the shifts of architectural patterns at Nemea through the Archaic and Classical periods.
+Meagan Young ('12) double-majored in Civil Engineering and Archaeology with a minor in Classics.
+During the summer of 2011, she traveled to Greece to participate in the Nemea Field School through the University of California at Berkeley.
+Meagan completed an honors thesis during her senior year of undergraduate study on the shifts of architectural patterns at Nemea through the Archaic and Classical periods.